boli32/QuestTracker/README.md

 ### Quest Management
 - Create, update, and delete quests using an intuitive graphical interface.
 - Track quest statuses:
+  - **Unknown:** The Quest is unknown at this point. it is worth noting rumours can exists for quests within this state.
+  - **Discovered:** The quest has been discovered but not necessarily active or accepted.
-  - **Active:** The quest is currently in progress.
+  - **Started:** The quest is currently in progress, and has been accepted
+  - **Ongoing:** The quest is currently ongoing.
-  - **Completed:** The quest has been successfully finished.
+  - **Completed:** The quest has been completed.
+  - **Completed by Someone Else:** Another band of adventurers perhaps?
   - **Failed:** The quest was not completed as intended.
-- Group quests into logical categories for better organization.
+  - **Time ran out:** The arbitary time has run out on the quest
+  - **Ignored:** The clues have not been followed or the PCs have clearly ignored this quest

+As you can see whilst these statuses are at this time hard coded ine, there is a lot of room to wiggle in how you define a quest's status.
+Depending on feedback I may allow these statuses to be user specific, although it is a fair amount of work.

 ### Prerequisites and Dependencies
 - Define quest prerequisites to unlock quests based on player actions or story progression.
 - Establish mutually exclusive relationships between quests to enforce narrative constraints.
-- Auto-advance quests based on time-sensitive conditions or in-game triggers.
+- Auto-advance quests based on time-sensitive conditions.

-### Visual Quest Trees
-- Display individual quest relationships as a tree diagram for clarity.
-- Build a full quest tree showing all relationships, prerequisites, and dependencies on a dedicated Roll20 map page.
-- Use quest tokens for easy visualization:
-  - Quest icons are placed on the GM layer to keep hidden quests secret.
-  - Planned integration with TokenMod for triggering quests directly from tokens.
+None of these quest relasionships rules are rigidly enforced within the code; but will allow you as the DM to follow a basic story logic, as well as offer a more visual way for the players to understand what is happening if they try to support one faction over another.

 ---